 She started her career as Youth Director at the YMCA of Central New Mexico and later focused on gang intervention for Youth Development, Inc., in Albuquerque.
 As Associate Director in the International Group from 2002 to 2007, she partnered with Ys in Latin America and the Caribbean on HIV/AIDS and substance-abuse prevention and outreach to high-risk and incarcerated populations.

-Ximena Hartsock is the Co-Founder of Phone2Action, a comprehensive digital engagement and communications platform for grassroots advocacy, public affairs, and government relations.
+Ximena Hartsock is the Founder of Tech Apprenticeships.co.
+She also co-founded Phone2Action, a comprehensive digital engagement and communications platform for grassroots advocacy, public affairs, and government relations.
 Prior to this, she managed grassroots advocacy for a national advocacy organization, where she ran hundreds of campaigns across the United States.

 Dr. Hartsock also has held numerous leadership positions in Washington, DC, including as a school Principal, Assistant Superintendent of Schools, and Director of the Department of Parks and Recreation.
 A native of Chile, she was appointed in 2009 to the Executive Cabinet of Washington, DC Mayor Adrian Fenty.